antarctica/metadata-library/README.md

 ## Overview

+**Note:** This project is focused on needs within the British Antarctic Survey.
+It has been open-sourced in case it is of interest to others.
+Some resources, indicated with a '🛡' or '🔒' symbol, can only be accessed by BAS staff or project members respectively.
+Contact the [Project Maintainer](#project-maintainer) to request access.

 ### Purpose

 This library is designed to assist in generating metadata and data records, primarily for the discovery of datasets, services, features and related resources.
-This project is intended to be used as a dependency, to avoid the need to duplicate the implementation of complex and verbose metadata and data standards.
+This project is intended to be used as an underpinning library within tools, to avoid the need to duplicate the implementation of complex and verbose metadata and data standards.

 At a high level, this library allows a configuration object, representing the fields/structure of a standard, to be encoded into its formal representation set out by that standard (typically using XML).
 It also allows such a formal